hfl/bookisbn/README.md

 @isbn.check_digit # get ISBN check digit

 @isbn.thirteen # generate ISBN with 13 digits and join with -
+@isbn.thirteen(" ") # generate ISBN with 13 digits and join with space
 @isbn.ten # generate ISBN with 10 digitsand join with -
+@isbn.ten(" ") # generate ISBN with 10 digitsand join with space
 ```

 ## Development